smartcar/javascript-sdk/README.md

 For more information about Smartcar's authorization flow, please visit our [API documentation](https://smartcar.com/docs#authentication).

 ## Quick Start
-Before integrating with Smartcar's SDK, you'll need to register a new application in the [Smartcar Developer portal](https://developer.smartcar.com).
+Before integrating with Smartcar's SDK, you'll need to register an application in the [Smartcar Developer portal](https://developer.smartcar.com).
 If you do not have access to the dashboard, please [request access](https://smartcar.com/subscribe).

 The SDK helps ease the [OAuth authorization process](https://tools.ietf.org/html/rfc6749#section-4.1).
 A sample flow looks like this: